-Yellow is the colour of caution on traffic lights, and now a warning sign to give space to dogs and other animals that need it.
+Yellow is the colour of caution on traffic lights, and it is also a warning sign to give space to dogs and other animals that need it.

-Renfrew County and District Health Unit (RCDHU) is once again encouraging the use of a yellow ribbon (or bandana, bow, or similar marker) tied to a dog's leash or collar to remind people to give the animal space.
+For the third year in a row, Renfrew County and District Health Unit (RCDHU) is encouraging the use of a yellow ribbon (or bandana, bow, or similar marker) tied to a dog's leash or collar to remind people to give the animal space.
 This is part of RCDHU's awareness campaign to reduce the number of animal bites in the region.
-In addition to the potential for injury, animal bites carry a risk of exposure to rabies, often requiring rabies vaccinations for the person who is bitten or an observation period for the implicated animal.
+In addition to the potential for injury, animal bites carry a risk of exposure to rabies, often requiring rabies vaccinations for the person who is bitten or a confinement period for the animal involved.

-Animal biting and scratching exposures have been steadily on the rise since 2020.
+People exposed to animal bites and scratches have been steadily on the rise.
 "While the risk of acquiring rabies from a domestic animal is low, such events can be traumatic and can create a lot of inconvenience for the owner and the person bitten, and these situations can be avoided," states David Tantalo, Manager of Healthy Environments at RCDHU.
-He continues, "This campaign aims to reduce potential bites or scratches by identifying animals who need space.
+He continues, "This campaign aims to reduce unnecessary bites or scratches by identifying animals who need space.
 Remember, if you see yellow on someone's pet, give the animal space!"

-The campaign builds on an international movement known as the 'Yellow Dog Project'.
 By tying a yellow marker to a dog's leash or collar, pet owners are stating that the animal needs space for various reasons.
 This could include age, health issues (including recovering from surgery), nervousness, aggression, or training.

 RCDHU encourages social media users to get involved in the campaign by sharing photos of their pets wearing a yellow ribbon or marker.
 Tag RCDHU (@RCDHealthUnit) and use the hashtags #YellowRibbonDog or #GiveMeSpace.
+Yellow ribbons are available for pick up at the RCDHU Pembroke office and participating pet stores, veterinary clinics and municipal offices across Renfrew County.
+Click the weblink below for a list.